Hey there, time traveller!

 Study author Chris Sarlo said the bare-bones approach was a deliberate research decision.

-'I think you need to be realistic that of course they're going to cost more than $3,000 to $4,500 a year'
+'I think you need to be realistic that of course they're going to cost more than $3,000 to $4,500 a year'-- Parents Canada editor Janice Biehn, who is critical of the Fraser Institute report

 The cost of raising a child in this country is a controversial issue, he conceded, adding family finances are mostly subjective and therefore difficult to compare.